 In advance of the post-2020 redistricting cycle, LDF is educating the public about the redistricting process and how to participate.
 Read a short guide here.
+And please stay tuned for the 2021 publication of a more in-depth guide to redistricting, which will be available here.

 In August of 2010, the NAACP Legal Defense and Educational Fund, Inc. (LDF), along with the Mexican American Legal Defense and Educational Fund and the Asian American Justice Center, released The Impact of Redistricting in Your Community: A Guide to Redistricting.